 Replacement Defibrillator / EKG units are needed for all ten (10) rescue trucks.
-The total cost of the units will provide our busiest units with the latest EMS technology.
-Heart rhythms can be sent via Wi-Fi to the hospital in advance of the patient's arrival.
-The high-level technology in the new units allows for faster interpretation of heart arrhythmia thereby speeding up the time to a patient being catheterized.
+This new equipment will provide our units with the latest EMS technology.
+The technology in this new equipment allows heart rhythms to be sent via Wi-Fi to the hospital in advance of the patient's arrival and allows for faster interpretation of heart arrhythmias.